Visanow raises $16 mln from General Catalyst on immigration bet

-SAN FRANCISCO (Reuters) - As President Barack Obama’s vow to act on immigration brings the contentious issue back to the public eye, one company is betting that U.S. visa services will remain a lucrative business no matter what the political outcome.
+SAN FRANCISCO, Nov 12 (Reuters) - As President Barack Obama’s vow to act on immigration brings the contentious issue back to the public eye, one company is betting that U.S. visa services will remain a lucrative business no matter what the political outcome.

 Visanow, a Chicago-based company that helps individuals navigate immigration procedures, said it had raised $16 million in funding from venture-capital firm General Catalyst Partners.

-According to a Securities and Exchange Commission filing, some $2 million of that will go to officers or directors of the company.
+According to a Securities & Exchange Commission filing, some $2 million of that will go to officers or directors of the company.
 A spokeswoman for the company declined to elaborate.

 The company has an option to raise $6 million more, for a total of $22 million.